vlang/v/doc/docs.md

 Cool!
 We have the variable name, its value and its type name.

-What about printing only a variable not whole scope?
+What about printing only a variable, not the whole scope?

 Just use `p a` for such.